simondolle/nxt-sketcher/README.md

 ![NXT-Sketcher 3D view](building_instructions_files/cover.png?raw=true)

-NXT-Sketcher is a Lego NXT robot that draws stuff.
+NXT-Sketcher is a Lego NXT robot that is gifted in drawing.

 It can be built from a single standard Lego NXT Mindstorms set.

-No additional part, no firmware flashing or software installation is required.
+No additional lego part, no firmware flashing or software installation is required.

 The robot is able to draw most of svg files.